sandeep-krishnamurthy/keras/benchmark/benchmark_result/RNN_result.md

         variable length sequences.
 Below results are only early preview of the current status.
 ```

+Please see [RNN with Keras-MXNet document](../docs/mxnet_backend/using_rnn_with_mxnet_backend.md) for more details on
+ the poor CPU training performance and unsupported functionalities.

 ### LSTM-Nietzsche

 | Instance Type | GPUs  | Batch Size  | Keras-MXNet (Time/Epoch), (GPU Mem)   | Keras-TensorFlow (Time/Epoch), (GPU Mem)   |